mohzys23/AIF-pathfinding-Agent/README.md

 The agent provides:

-1. The classic ASCII NetHack interface showing the dungeon, character, monsters, and items
+1. The classic ASCII NetHack interface showing the dungeon, character, monsters, and items directly in the terminal
 2. Terminal output with detailed logs of agent decision-making
 3. Emojis to indicate status:
    - 🎒 Finding items